Have you ever seen those “Nailed It” images on Pinterest?

 Master Bedroom Ideas

 Even a small master bedroom can look every bit as elegant as a five-star, luxury hotel suite.
 It’s all about choosing the right colors for your space.
 We recommend a sophisticated color palette of gray and ivory with navy blue accent pieces.
-A rug with either a classic or trendy design adds personality without breaking the bank.
+A rug with either a classic or trendy presence adds personality without breaking the bank.

 The first step is determining the era you’d like to emulate.
-A 70s disco funk is a lot different than a mid-century modern vibe.
+A 70s disco funk is a lot different than a mid-century modern color vibe.
 When decorating a room that’s going for a vintage feel, we tend to choose one focus piece and plan around it.
 For example, we may find a collection of silk scarves that are begging to adorn the walls.
 That element becomes the focal point, and once you have that, everything else falls into place.

-For many, the bedroom is a retreat.
+For many, the master bedroom is a retreat.
 The right color choice can transform your room from bland to blissful.
 Think about the colors that make you feel the most relaxed.
 Is it a sky blue hue, or do you find yourself at peace with green tones or bright whites?

 Or perhaps, there’s a type of print or pattern you love to surround yourself with.
 Some find ocean or botanical themes to be the most soothing.
-Once you pick a color palette and pattern, you’ll be filled with design inspiration.
+Once you pick a color palette and pattern, you’ll be filled with home design inspiration.

 You don’t need a bucket of champagne chilling on the nightstand to create a romantic space.
 Although, that certainly helps!